 The McLaren 765LT is powered by a tuned version of the twin-turbocharged 4.0-litre V8 engine found in the 720S.
 The supercar’s power and torque figures stand at 755bhp and 800Nm respectively, which is enough for a 0–62mph time of 2.8 seconds, a 0–124mph time of seven seconds flat and a top speed of 205mph.

 McLaren is also keen to stress that the 765LT’s in-gear acceleration is 15 per cent quicker than that in the 720S, which is thanks to the company’s drastic weight-loss programme that has shaved 80kg off the standard supercar, taking its kerb weight down to just 1,339kg.

 Upgrades include thinner glass, a lightened transmission and a quad-exit titanium exhaust system, which is 40 per cent lighter than a conventional steel unit.
 New 10-spoke forged alloy wheels shave another 22kg off the 720S, while the car’s air-conditioning and stereo systems have both been removed – although both can be re-fitted at no extra cost.

 The 765LT also comes with a new aero package, which both looks more striking than the standard car’s bodykit and provides an extra 25 per cent more downforce.
 The upgrade comprises a carbon fibre splitter, a new front bumper, broader side skirts, a more aggressive rear diffuser and a larger active rear wing.

-Of these components, the rear wing, rear bumper and front floor were designed by the McLaren Composites Technology Centre (MCTC); the first time this has happened on a road car.
-Meanwhile, carbon-ceramic disk and brake callipers from the McLaren Senna reduce stopping distances.
+Of these components, the rear wing and rear bumper were designed by the McLaren Composites Technology Centre (MCTC) – which is the first time the brand’s offshoot research centre has been drafted into work on a road car.
+Meanwhile, carbon-ceramic disks and brake callipers from the McLaren Senna reduce stopping distances.

 Do you like the look of the new McLaren 765LT?
 Let us know your thoughts below...